Greater Clark County Schools: Under Construction

 As of April 2019, a new elementary school is under construction in downtown Jeffersonville; when completed, this school will replace Spring Hill and Maple Elementary Schools.
-The school will be open by the start of the 2020-2021 school year.
+The school will be open by the start of the 2020–2021 school year.

 One school in the district's service area, Sacred Heart School in Jeffersonville, is operated by the Archdiocese of Indianapolis.
 Students in Clarksville attend either GCCS or Clarksville Community School Corporation, depending on the section of the town they live in.
 All high school juniors and seniors can attend the Prosser Career Education Center, located in nearby New Albany and operated by New Albany-Floyd County Schools.

 Most of the district's auxiliary and administrative buildings are located in Jeffersonville.

 Statistics

-As of the 2012-2013 school year, the overall graduation rate for GCCS was 90.2%, above the state average.
+As of the 2012–2013 school year, the overall graduation rate for GCCS was 90.2%, above the state average.
 58.1% of students received free or reduced lunch, above the state average.

 Athletics

 School athletics are largely overseen at the individual school level.
 Charlestown High School is a part of the Indiana High School Athletic Association Mid-Southern Conference, and is Class 3A except for the soccer teams, which are Class 2A; Jeffersonville High School is part of the Hoosier Hills Conference, and is in Class 4A except for football, which is Class 6A, and the soccer teams, which are Class 2A, and New Washington Middle/High School is part of the Southern Athletic Conference and is class A; football and soccer are not part of New Washington's athletic offerings.

-Jeffersonville High School won the 1992-1993 boys' basketball, 2010-2011 girls' 4A basketball, and the 1974-1975 and 1976-1977 girls' track championships.
+Jeffersonville High School won the 1992-1993 boys' basketball, 2010-2011 girls' 4A basketball, 2024–25 boys' 4A basketball, 1974-1975 and 1976-1977 girls' track championships.